US: Donald Trump 'safe' after being rushed off rally stage – DW – 07/14/2024

 US: Donald Trump 'safe' after being rushed off rally stageJuly 14, 2024

-Donald Trump has been whisked off stage at an election rally in Pennsylvania after what sounded like several shots.

-Trump could be seen reaching towards his neck soon after.
+Trump could be seen reaching toward his neck soon after shots were heard.
 There appeared to be blood on his face.

 Agents from his protective detail rushed on to the stage and dived to cover Trump as screams could be heard from the crowd.